Course Outline

 Goal:

-To demonstrate understanding and application of international business theories and conceptual frameworks.
+To demonstrate understanding and application of international business theories and conceptual frameworks, including considering sustainable and digital perspectives.

 Product: Report